computational-linguistics-class/computational-linguistics-class.github.io/homework/perspectives/perspectives.md

 Follow instructions and submit your model's prediction on the test data; store the predictions in a file named `relevance_test_predictions.txt`, and submit the file.

-## Part 2: DIY - Stance Classification (Optional, for 25% Extra Credit)
+## Part 2: DIY - Stance Classification (Optional, Extra Credit)
 Now that you have seen an example, and hopefully are becoming an expert of BERT, let's try to follow similar steps and tackle the stance classification.
 Given a claim and a relevant perspective, classify whether the perspective supports or refutes the claim.

 For the most part we expect you to be re-using code from Part 1.
-Since this is a different task, you will be doing step 1 (generating positive and negative sentence pairs) in a slightly different way; Speicifcally  --
+Since this is a different task, you will be doing step 1 (generating positive and negative sentence pairs) in a slightly different way; Specifically  --

 1. In `perspectrum_train.json`, for each given claim, both supporting and refuting perspectives have been given to you.
 So you don't need to do negative sampling.
 Instead you should take the claim + "supporting" perspective as positive sentence pair and claim with "refuting" perspective as negative pair.